-Holtodrilus truncates (shrimp worms) is a new threat that came to use from Asian aquaculture ponds.
+Holtodrilus truncatus (shrimp worms) is potentially a new threat that came to use from Asian aquaculture ponds.

 Historically, they are endemic (native to particular countries).
 However, considering the fact that in recent years, dwarf shrimp gained increasing popularity in the aquarium trade, it has become a leading pathway for the introduction of them in our tanks.